-Founded in 1888, Puget Sound is an independent, residential, national liberal arts college with approximately 2,450 undergraduate and 150 graduate students.
+Founded in 1888 by the United Methodist Church, Puget Sound is a residential, national liberal arts college with approximately 2,600 undergraduate and nearly 270 graduate students.

 Students choose from more than 1,200 courses and enjoy a student-faculty ratio of 11:1.